TUBAF-IFI-VR/liteqa/README.md

 1. example data `data1/2.vti` and scripts `compress.sh`, `query.sh` and `plugin.py`
 2. compression of vtkImageData using `vti2liteqa.py` on the command line
-3. perform queries in indices using `lqaquery.py` on the command line
+3. perform queries on compressed indices using `lqaquery.py` on the command line
-4. ParaView Plugin for performing `liteqa` queries in an interactive GUI
+4. ParaView Plugin for generating visualization based on `liteqa` queries in an interactive GUI

 ---